Imperial Chinese harem system: Qing

-When the crown prince ascended to the throne, he was allowed to posthumously promote his late wives (even the imperial wives of the late emperors) in the ranks.
+When the crown prince ascended to the throne, he was allowed to posthumously promote his late consorts (even the consorts of the late emperor) in the ranks.
 A primary consort could be honored as empress, while secondary consorts and mistresses could be elevated to any of the seven other ranks (from second class attendant to imperial noble consort).

-A posthumous title (谥号;shìhào) is given to the empress and imperial noble consort after they die.
-The total characters in the empresses posthumous title is 16 while, there are only 2 characters in the imperial noble consort.
-For the empress given posthumous names, (孝; xiào) which means “filial”, is always initial and ended with the emperors name (号, hào); but the emperors name is only given to the empress after the emperor died.
-For the imperial noble consort given posthumous name, it uses their honor names (封号; fēnghào) and added one character (either initial or last).
+A posthumous name was given to empresses and imperial noble consorts after their deaths.
+The total characters in an empress' posthumous name was 16 while, there were 2 characters in an imperial noble consort's.
+The initial character of an empress' posthumous name was always (xiào), meaning "filial", and the final character was the emperor's own posthumous name.
+The posthumous name given to an imperial noble consort used her honorific name and added another character (either initial or final).

-An emperor would be careful when promoting an imperial consort to the rank of imperial noble consort because this rank was considered a deputy empress (副后; fùhòu).
+An emperor would be careful when promoting an imperial consort to the rank of imperial noble consort because this rank was considered a deputy empress.
 As such, the promotions mostly happened when an imperial consort (usually a noble consort) was hopelessly ill and the emperor wanted to console her (it was believed that a promotion was a blessing and could aid in dispelling the sickness), when the empress needed someone to assist her in managing the inner court or when the empress was dead and someone else was needed to manage the inner court.

-An empress who outlived her husband would become empress dowager (皇太后; huángtàihòu) and would be known as imperial mother, empress dowager (母后皇太后; mŭhòu huángtàihòu).
-In the cases when the new emperor's birth mother was one of the former emperor's imperial consorts, she would also become empress dowager and would be known as sage mother, empress dowager (聖母皇太后; shèngmŭ huángtàihòu), as well as being posthumously honored as empress.
-An empress dowager who lived through the reigns of at least two subsequent emperors would be called grand empress dowager (太皇太后; tàihuángtàihòu).
+An empress who outlived her husband would become empress dowager and would be known as imperial mother, empress dowager.
+In the cases when the new emperor's birth mother was one of the former emperor's imperial consorts, she would also become empress dowager and would be known as holy mother, empress dowager, as well as being posthumously honored as empress.
+An empress who lived through the reigns of at least two subsequent emperors would be called grand empress dowager.

-The other imperial consorts of the former emperor would be addressed as dowager (太; tài) according to their rank, but it was not required.
-A concubine would be called concubine dowager (太嬪; tàipín), a consort would be called consort dowager (太妃; tàifēi), a noble consort would be called noble consort dowager (貴太妃; guìtàifēi) and an imperial noble consort would be called imperial noble consort dowager (皇貴太妃; huángguìtàifēi).
+The other imperial consorts of the former emperor would be addressed as dowager according to their rank, but it was not required.
+A concubine would be called dowager concubine, a consort would be called dowager consort, a noble consort would be called dowager noble consort, and an imperial noble consort would be called dowager imperial noble consort.
 The empress and imperial consorts were expected to pay respect to the elders who held the positions above.
-However, the former emperor's low-ranked imperial concubines (noble lady, first class attendant and second class attendant) would simply be referred to as palace woman of the late emperor (先帝宮女; xiāndì gōngnü).
+However, the former emperor's low-ranked imperial consorts (noble lady, first class attendant and second class attendant) would simply be referred to as palace woman of the late emperor.